 The reader consensus is that Flim and Flam have well and truly crossed this horizon by kidnapping Apple Bloom.

 Long comment threads in 'At the Grand Galloping Gala' reveal that some folks think that fic includes moral event horizons for Viceroy Night Light (who delayed reconstruction funding to Ponyville because he hates Trixie), the Court as a whole (who tolerates this), and/or Trixie (who RDD has implied will use the Truth is a Scourge potion on the entire Court and force them all to reveal all their secrets, which would be hypocritical, since that act itself is highly illegal and borders on treason but she intends to do it to protest the illegal dealings of the Court).

 One-Scene Wonder: Coconut, Featherbed, Marching Order, Duke Greengrass in Carrot Top Season, and the Sirens (with a musical number, no less)

 Ron the Death Eater: Some feel the deconstruction of the canon Mane Six falls into this, due to the treatment they get and how few good points they seem to have.
-The original author did admit that Twilight being turned into an anti-villain was intentional, presumably to serve as a counterpart for Trixie.

 On the other hand, the various authors of the Lunaverse noticed this problem and have spent considerable time rectifying their original portrayals of the Mane-6 in later fics.